folio-org/folio-org.github.io/guides/index.md

 Refer to the [Start](/start/) section.

 - [Overview](/start/overview/) high-level summary of "getting started" points for a new developer -- an on-boarding guide.
+- Having followed that getting started documentation and understanding the fundamentatal documentation, then follow [Running a local FOLIO system](/guides/run-local-folio/).
 - The [Commence a module - structure and configuration](/guides/commence-a-module/) guide explains a consistent layout for back-end and front-end modules.

 ### Reference documentation